By Cancer Site

 - Cervical Cancer

-The expert panel concluded that there is as yet no strong evidence that any aspect of diet, physical activity and weight influences the risk of cervical cancer.
+There is as yet no strong evidence that any aspect of diet, physical activity and weight influences the risk of cervical cancer.

 - Bladder Cancer

-The expert panel concluded that there is as yet no strong evidence that any aspect of diet, physical activity and weight influences the risk of bladder cancer.
+There is as yet no strong evidence that any aspect of diet, physical activity and weight influences the risk of bladder cancer.

 - Skin Cancer